ray-project/deltacat/deltacat/storage/README.md

 - `txn_operation_type` is the type of operation a transaction applied to the object, which is either `create`, `update`, or `delete`.
 - `txn_id` is the unique id of the transaction that created this revision file.

-### Mutable Name Directories
+### Name Resolution Directories
 Certain objects (like **Namespaces** and **Tables**) may have **mutable** names.
-To support object renames and alias name creation while keeping an **immutable** ID, we create a "Name Resolution Directory" to map the object's mutable name or alias back to its immutable ID, with the following properties:
+To support object renames and alias name creation while keeping an Immutable Id, we create a **Name Resolution Directory** to map the object's mutable name or alias back to its immutable ID.
+It has the following properties:

 - The name of the directory is a SHA-1 **digest** of the **canonical string** of the associated object Locator.
   (e.g., `sha1_hexdigest("MyNamespace")` or `sha1_hexdigest("MyNamespace|MyTable")`).